Close Menu

 4. Neighborhood & Lifestyle

-Malibu gives Miller both nice scenery and privacy.
-It’s 27 miles of coastline mean beaches, surfing, and seaside spots to eat.
+Malibu offers Miller the best of both worlds: breathtaking Pacific views and the privacy high-profile figures crave.
+It’s 27 miles of coastline with beaches, surfing, and seaside spots to eat.
 Nearby shops and restaurants keep things low-key for famous residents.

 The location also serves Miller’s professional needs.
-Proximity to Los Angeles studios makes his TNT Sports commitments manageable, while the coastal setting provides respite from the entertainment industry’s intensity.
+Proximity to Los Angeles studios makes his NBA on TNT analyst commitments manageable, while the coastal setting provides respite from the entertainment industry’s intensity.
 Malibu’s tight-knit celebrity community offers both networking opportunities and genuine friendships away from public scrutiny.

 Fishers House: Classic Indiana Luxury